 Print the Gross Rent Change certifications for each tenant and keep them on file.
 (Unless the Total Tenant Payment or Tenant Rent changes, no tenant signature is required)

 Please do not arbitrarily change unit numbers without contacting EPS first.
 It could create a TRACS nightmare.

 Please do not send printed 50059s!

-If a Revised HAP Voucher was submitted by EPS for the previous month, keep a copy of the revised HAP Voucher on hand when preparing the next month’s HAP Voucher.
+If a Revised HAP Voucher was submitted by EPS for the previous month, keep a copy of the revised HAP Voucher and Close Out Memo on hand when preparing the next month’s HAP Voucher.
 Refer to it closely to make sure changes which were already reported aren’t being reported again.
-Also make sure that any certifications which couldn’t be included on a previous revised Voucher (we didn’t receive the TRACS file, etc.) are given the correct Voucher date/Reported date, and show up on the next HAP Voucher.
+Also make sure that any certifications which couldn’t be included on a previous revised Voucher (we didn’t receive the TRACS file, etc.) are given the correct Anticipated Voucher Date and show up on the next HAP Voucher.

 Thoroughly review the Voucher to make sure it includes everything which needs to be reported.
 If anything is incorrect or missing, contact your software’s tech support, if necessary, to get the errors corrected before submitting your Voucher to EPS.
 Submitting Vouchers with errors will cause delays in your HAP payments.